-3.3(12) Phase 3 Course Attendance Policy
+3.3(16) Phase 3 Course Attendance Policy

-- (12a) Attendance is required at all Phase 3 course events and activities unless the course event is entirely recorded and student participation is asynchronous. - (12b) To maximize the impact of all Phase 3 courses and to limit time away from clinical Phase 3 courses, students should request absence for the minimum amount of time needed away. - (12c) Absence notifications will be submitted at least 4 weeks prior to the planned absence.
-Absence notifications submitted less than 4 weeks in advance will not be considered (except in the case of emergency or significant need for residency interview). - (12d) Students must submit the notification of absence for all absences to the relevant course coordinator for all Phase 3 absences.
+- (16a) Attendance is required at all Phase 3 course events and activities unless the course event is entirely recorded and student participation is asynchronous. - (16b) To maximize the impact of all Phase 3 courses and to limit time away from clinical Phase 3 courses, students should request absence for the minimum amount of time needed away. - (16c) Absence notifications for the AAI and IAI must be submitted at least one business day prior to the planned absence.
+Absence notifications submitted less than one business day in advance will not be considered (except in the case of emergency or significant need for residency interview). - (16d) Absence notifications for Public Health Courses, Basic Science Courses, Clinical Electives and Non-Clinical Electives must be submitted at least 72 hours before the start of the course (e.g., for a course that starts on a Monday morning, the notification must be submitted by the previous Friday morning).
+Absence notifications submitted less than 72 hours before the start of the course will not be considered (except in the care of emergency or significant need for a residency interview). - (16e) Students must submit the notification of absence for all absences to the relevant course coordinator for all Phase 3 absences.

-3.3(13) Phase 3 Absence Policy
+3.3(17) Phase 3 Absence Policy

-(13a) In Phase 3, students are permitted a total of 22 Student-managed Absence days.
+(17a) In Phase 3, students are permitted a total of 22 Student-managed Absence days.